 - 1. Minimum weight for market hogs to show and sell is 220 lbs. and maximum pay weight is 285 lbs.
 NO BOARS NO REWEIGHS! - 2.
 Market classes will be separated by weights. - 3.
 Class divisions will be established as needed by the show committee after weigh-in. - 4.
-Weigh-in is on Monday afternoon and Tuesday morning. - 5.
+Weigh-in is on Tuesday morning at 9:30 AM. - 5.
 See "General Livestock info" and Junior Livestock sale rules.